-Ultimate salted caramel cupcakes are made with a box cake mix, filled with a rich caramel sauce, and topped with a homemade caramel buttercream frosting.
+Ultimate Salted Caramel Cupcake recipe is made with a box cake mix, filled with a rich caramel sauce, and topped with a homemade caramel buttercream frosting.
 These are the best cupcakes for parties or when you want a sweet and salty treat.
 They are simple to make but so pretty to look at!

 Caramel lovers go crazy for these brownies, dutch caramel apple pie with ice cream, and pecan pie caramel cheesecake.
 This star ingredient can also be used for hot chocolate bombs, hand pies, and cookie bars.